 Determine Your Priorities

-- Will you hire me as your elopement photographer for the full day or just a few hours?
+- Will you want me as your elopement photographer for the whole day, or just for a couple of hours?

 Plan for Hidden Costs